suffolklibraries/lgc/content/collections/events/wild-families-08-03.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1740650993
+updated_at: 1740652729
 duplicated_from: ca65f631-a4e5-40f6-ab49-4715e770f876
 ---
-Get outdoors, earn your Duke of Edinburgh award, and meet new friends.
+A family session to explore and take action for nature.